Dennitz/Dennitz.github.io/_posts/2019-11-07-using-actioncable-with-stimulus.md

 ---

 Action Cable integrates WebSocket functionalities into Rails.
-With the help of Action Cable, one can update the page of a client without them making a request first.
+With the help of Action Cable, one can update the page of a browser client without the client making a request first.
 This comes in handy for all kind of real-time applications, for example chat apps or for notifications.